18. Distributions and Probabilities#

 plt.show()

-Kernel density estimate (KDE) is a non-parametric way to estimate and visualize the PDF of a distribution.
+Kernel density estimates (KDE) provide a simple way to estimate and visualize the density of a distribution.

 fig, ax = plt.subplots()